-By Bruce Feinberg, D.O., VP and chief medical officer, Cardinal Health Specialty Solutions
+By Bruce Feinberg, D.O., Cardinal Health Specialty Solutions

 In the past two years, nine biosimilars have been approved by the FDA, three for use in cancer patients and six for use in patients with inflammatory arthritis and inflammatory bowel diseases.

 Despite the fact that many practitioners have never prescribed a biosimilar, awareness of this emerging drug class is strong and growing.
 According to a 2017 survey of 200 community oncologists conducted by Cardinal Health Specialty Solutions, only 17 percent of participating physicians said they were unfamiliar with biosimilars.
 This is an improvement from the year prior, when 22 percent indicated lack of familiarity.

 A number of factors are likely leading to this growing awareness.
 In the past several years, we’ve seen a myriad of published literature confirming the efficacy of biosimilars.
 And as more products have earned FDA approval, we’ve seen increased dialogue about biosimilars at medical congresses and international meetings.

 In addition to growing awareness, the survey found wide acceptance of the FDA’s process for evaluating biosimilars.
 Almost 80 percent of participating physicians stated they were comfortable with the approval process for biosimilars, while only five percent said they thought the FDA was rushing biosimilars through the process.